Skip to main content

 • People who inject drugs (PWID)

 Since each population gets interviewed every three years, NHBS permits evaluation of trends over time.
 NHBS collects data on sexual and drug use risk behaviors, receipt of prevention services (e.g., HIV testing, free condoms, sterile syringes) and the prevalence of diagnosed and undiagnosed HIV infection.
-These data help public health agencies better understand HIV-exposures and optimize HIV and other STD prevention efforts.
+These data help public health agencies better optimize HIV, STI, and HCV prevention efforts.

 Project Reports